Existence proofs of traveling wave solutions on an infinite strip for the suspension bridge equation and proof of

 Letting $\tilde{u}$ denote the zero of $\mathbb{F}$, we apply Theorem \ref{thm:existence} to obtain the error bound

+Note that the regularity of $\tilde{u}$ (and the fact that it is infinitely differentiable) is a direct consequence of Proposition 2.5 in \cite{Cadiot2023}.
 Concerning the enclosure of the spectrum, we apply the analysis derived in Section \ref{sec : enclosure of spectrum}.
 In particular, we apply Lemma \ref{lem : enclosure spectrum} and prove that $D\mathbb{F}_e(\tilde{u})$ possesses exactly one negative eigenvalue and the rest of its spectrum is purely positive.
-Indeed, we prove that one Gershgorin interval $[\lambda_0-\epsilon_0, \lambda_0 + \epsilon_0] \subset [-0.1743, -0.1286]$ of Lemma \ref{lem : enclosure spectrum} is fully contained on the negative part of $\R$, and the rest of the intervals are disjoint from $[\lambda_0-\epsilon_0, \lambda_0 + \epsilon_0]$ and fully located on the positive part of $\R$.
+Indeed, we prove that one Gershgorin interval $[\lambda_0-\epsilon_0, \lambda_0 + \epsilon_0] \subset [-0.1743, -0.1286]$ of Lemma \ref{lem : enclosure spectrum} is fully contained in the negative part of $\R$, and the rest of the intervals are disjoint from $[\lambda_0-\epsilon_0, \lambda_0 + \epsilon_0]$ and fully located in the positive part of $\R$.